monetr/legal/PRIVACY.md

 We do not collect any personal information about you unless you voluntarily provide it to us.
 However, you may be required to provide certain personal information to us when you elect to use certain products or services.
-These may include: (a) registering for an account; (b) entering a sweepstakes or contest sponsored by us or one of our partners; (c) signing up for special offers from selected third parties; (d) sending us an email message; (e) submitting your credit card or other payment information when ordering and purchasing products and services.
+These may include: (a) registering for an account; (b) signing up for special offers from selected third parties; (c) sending us an email message; (d) submitting your credit card or other payment information when ordering and purchasing products and services.
 To wit, we will use your information for, but not limited to, communicating with you in relation to services and/or products you have requested from us.
 We also may gather additional personal or non-personal information in the future.

 ## Use of your Personal Information